HomeSite Map

 Since this was only the second day of shooting, it is apparent that Paul thought very highly of the song at that point and definitely wanted it on the next album.

-As they went through a complete verse, the movie cuts directly to them rehearsing the chorus as filmed on January 7th, 1969, with Paul now on piano and Mal Evans on the anvil.
+As they went through a complete verse, the "Let It Be" movie cuts directly to them rehearsing the chorus as filmed on January 7th, 1969, with Paul now playing the Bluthner piano and Mal Evans on the anvil.
 They continue through a second verse with Paul fumbling through the half-written lyrics and then another chorus and concluding instrumental chorus culminating into a schmaltzy big finish, obviously intending to figure out a better ending at a later date.

 Conclusion